patelsuhani/web_programming/lecture_0/notes.md

 * The style related information can be added as an attribute inside the body of the page.
 * For better readability and convenient editing, the style related code can be moved to the header of the page inside of the style element.
 * Within the Style element, you can specify the style information for different types of elements.
-* Some common stype properties: color, text-align,
+* Some common stype properties:
+    - color
+    - text-align
+    - background-color
+    - width
+    - height
+    - padding (space inside of the border of the element)
+    - margin (space outside of the border of the element)
+    - font-family
+    - font-size
+    - font-weight
+    - border (can specify how big, type of line, and color of line)
+    - border-collapse
 * All CSS can be moved to a separate file with .css extension.
 This allows us to style multiple webpages of the same website within a single file/at a single location.

 * To link CSS file to HTML file: